kesiyaraj/Machine_Learning_Problems/README.md

 # Machine_Learning_Problems
-The first file consists of interest rate prediction and the second file consists of data manipulation to find the relations between customer_revenue.
+The first file consists of interest rate prediction and the second file consists of data manipulation to find the relations between customer, net_revenue and year.